It goes without saying that board attendance is critical to good governance.

-To begin with, a board portal is a centralised, online hub designed for the administration and management of all materials and workflows relevant to board of directors’ meetings.
+To begin with, a board portal (or board meeting management application) is a centralised, online hub designed for the administration and management of all materials and workflows relevant to board of directors’ meetings.

 By utilising the platform, board members can go the paperless route for conducting board and committee meetings.
 It does away with physical board packs.
 Digital preparation and dissemination ensures that the information delivered to the board is up-to-date, accessible from any device, and highly-secure.